 Gift cards, merchandise, and statement credits are not recommended.
 You will earn less than 1 CPP using these options.
 If cash back or gift cards are what you want, this card is probably not for you.

-Try these other options if the Business Platinum is not right for you:
+Try these other options if the Business Platinum Card is not right for you or your business:

 American Express Business Gold Card

 The Business Gold Card is a much better earner than its “big sibling”.
 It earns 4x MR points in two categories of your choice.
 It also earns 2x points in the other categories and 1x points on all other purchases.
-Also, the Business Gold Card has a sign-up bonus worth 35,000 points.
-That bonus can be earned after spending $5,000 in the first three months.
-The Business Gold Card has an annual fee of $295 (NOT waived the first year).
+This card also has an annual fee of $295 (NOT waived the first year).

-This card might be a better option if you prefer to earn points instead of benefits.
-It’s also better for businesses who can’t hit the Platinum’s expensive sign-up bonus.
+This card is a better option if you prefer to earn points instead of benefits.
+It’s also better for businesses who can’t hit the Platinum Card’s expensive sign-up bonus.
 However, some businesses might want both cards to have the best of both worlds.

 American Express Blue Business Plus

 The Blue Business Plus Card is very simple and very generous.
-It earns 2x MR points on the first $50,000 annually and only one point thereafter.
+It earns 2x MR points on the first $50,000 annually and only one point per dollar thereafter.
 That means you can earn up to 100,000 MR points per year on the first $50,000 spend on this card.

-The Blue Business Plus Card has no annual fee or public sign-up bonus.
-Plus, it is a traditional credit card, and not a charge card.
+Unfortunately, the Blue Business Plus Card has no annual fee or public sign-up bonus.
+It is also a traditional credit card, not a charge card.
 The Blue Business Plus will earn you more points while the Platinum will give you a plethora of benefits.
 The strengths of each card make them nice complements to each other.

 Apply Today: American Express Business Platinum Card